 - Now, if we click the minus sign in California Total and Ohio Total we will get our desired result as follows.

-- How to Collapse Rows in Excel (6 Methods)
+Read More: How to Group Rows by Cell Value in Excel

 Method 2: Group Rows with Plus Sign on Top Using Pivot Table